Table of contents

 Another preferred KPI for companies is using monthly website traffic.
 It is the best indicator of a company’s reputation on the internet.
 It reflects how much engagement and reaches the product/service had.
 This data is possible with the help of excellent marketing tools like Google Analytics.
-It tracks the monthly website traffic and the traffic sources to help understand how people find the website.
+Its embedded analytics capabilities track the monthly website traffic and the traffic sources to help understand how people find the website.

 #11 Meet and Overdue Milestones

 As most business companies have goals and milestones, aiming for double subsequent quarter sales or planning to launch a new product/service indicates business growth.
 These big goals are projects that can split into milestones, marking progress.
 Hence, management needs to regularly check the number of met and overdue milestones.
 It reflects the capacity of the company to reach these specific goals.
 Also, this indicator tracks whether the company can meet the target period of accomplishment.